Kiwira River: Course

-It rises in the Poroto Mountains southeast of Mbeya and receives several streams originating on the slopes of Mount Rungwe, including the Marogala, Sinini, Kipoke, Kilasi and Mulagala.
+The river rises in the Poroto Mountains southeast of Mbeya and receives several streams originating on the slopes of Mount Rungwe, including the Marogala, Sinini, Kipoke, Kilasi and Mulagala.
 Kijungu Falls is on the upper course of the river.
 It then flows southeast and empties into the northern end of Lake Malawi near the town of Kyela.
 The lower course flows through the Kyela Plain, which sits northwest of Lake Malawi in the valley of the East African Rift.
 The Kyela Plain is cultivated intensively with rice and other crops.

 Daraja la Mungu

 Daraja la Mungu ("Bridge of God") is a natural bridge that spans the Kiwira River at 9.27703°S 33.55185°E, reputedly formed less than a thousand years ago by a lava flow from Mount Rungwe.
 It can be viewed from a man-made bridge crossing the river 500 m upstream.